berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

     - To access the GameObject that your script is attached to you can simply use the keyword **gameObject**
         - Ex: if you have a Health script attached to your player GameObject, and you want to change the player’s color to red directly **from within the Health script**, you can type the following:

-                gameObject.GetComponent<SpriteRenderer>.color = new Color.red;
+                gameObject.GetComponent<SpriteRenderer>.color = Color.red;

     - This method is also considered inefficient.
-The same can be said here as was said about **Find()**
+It's advisable to call the method once and store its result just like with **Find()**

 3. [SetActive()]
     - Activates or deactivates the GameObject locally.
-    - A nice way to turn off GameObjects (or components) while the game is running by passing in **False**.
+    - A nice way to turn off GameObjects (or components) while the game is running by passing in **false**.
 Generally preferred to outright destroying GameObjects, because you can’t un-[Destroy] GameObjects, and destroying may mess up interactions with other scripts.
     - Ex: if you want to turn off your player when getting killed you would use something like:

-	        gameObject.SetActive(False);
+	        gameObject.SetActive(false);

 ### Singletons